mlarocca/mlarocca.github.com/_posts/2012-12-19-javascript_OOE.markdown

     }
 {% endhighlight %}

-One more thing we need to stress out: in order to have inheritance properly working, we need to handle original objects to the ones that are inheriting from them, but to avoid any possible encapsulation violation, the consumer should be able to access only their wrapped-in-proxy versions.
+One more thing we need to stress: in order to have inheritance properly working, we need to handle original objects to the ones that are inheriting from them, but to avoid any possible encapsulation violation, the consumer should be able to access only their wrapped-in-proxy versions.
 We therefore need to decouple this two aspects, and the perfect way to do so is through a factory.
 The factory will have internal private (pseudo)constructors for all our objects, and will expose only methods that creates a new object by returning its proxified version.

 How cool is that, right?
 But, you know, everything comes with a price, and this time the price is that you can't have any public attribute in your classes.
 Is that bad?
 Well, not really: you just need to define the appropriate getters and setters methods for this attributes, being careful to declare them as public methods, and you're good to go!
 Even better, this forces you to abide with the strongest version of encapsulation best practice: no attribute should be public, but should only be accessed trough getters and setters - call it Ruby style, if you prefer.